 From Your Mom (If You're a Baby)?

-A woman infected with HIV can pass the virus to her child during pregnancy or while she's giving birth, or though her breast milk.
-The chances are greatly reduced, however if the mother is taking effective HIV drugs (antiretroviral therapy) throughout her pregnancy, labor, and delivery.
+Women infected with HIV can pass the virus to their child during pregnancy or while they are giving birth, or through their breast milk.
+The chances are greatly reduced, however if the mother is taking effective HIV drugs (antiretroviral therapy) throughout their pregnancy, labor, and delivery.